-This is especially the case if you’ve recently started using a wheelchair as a result of a serious injury.
+The need for a wheelchair accessible car can be especially important if you’ve recently started using a wheelchair as a result of a serious injury, as it can help with the transition to your new circumstances.

 Getting back in the driver’s seat can be an important step to regaining self-sufficiency and confidence.
-Therefore, finding a car suitable for your needs is vital.
+Therefore, finding wheelchair accessible cars which are suitable for your needs is vital.
 Here, we run through some of the options available for wheelchair accessible cars.

 Equally, you’ll want to look for a car that has plenty of scope for adjustment in the driving position.
 For instance, it can be useful to get a car with a moveable steering column.
 Cars like the newer Volkswagen Golf have fully adjustable steering wheels and electronic ergonomic seats.
 Therefore, you can get the back support you need at the push of a button.